What are terpenes? Understanding aromas in cannabis

 The importance of terpenes in cannabis

-According to a 2020 systematic review published in Molecules, terpenes—organic compounds found in many plants, including cannabis—are key contributors to the distinct aromas and sensory profiles of cannabis strains.
+A 2020 review published in Molecules highlighted that terpenes, which are naturally occurring compounds found in many plants including cannabis, are central to the distinct aromas and sensory profiles of different strains.

 What exactly are terpenes?